Phase I -- Framework for K-12 Science Education (COMPLETED)

 Phase II -- Next Generation Science Standards (Completed AND Adopted)

 Kansas is a lead state for the development of the Next Generation Science Standards (NGSS).

 A Kansas review team of representatives from K-12 science educators, professors of science and science education, and business and industry representatives has been actively collaborating with similar teams from the 25 other lead states to develop the NGSS using the guidance of the Framework.

 Phase III -- Curriculum, Lesson Plans, and Assessment

-As a lead state for the development of NGSS, the Kansas State Board of Education has agreed to give NGSS serious consideration to adopt as the new Kansas science standards.
-If the Board votes to adopt these standards, as with any standards revision, work will begin to update curricula, lesson plans, and assessments to realize the vision set forth in the Framework.
+As a lead state for the development of NGSS, the Kansas State Board of Education agreed to give NGSS serious consideration to adopt as the new Kansas science standards.
+On June 11, 2013, the Board voted to adopt these standards!
+As with any standards revision, work will now begin to update curricula, lesson plans, and assessments to realize the vision set forth in the Framework.
 As a first step in considering this work, districts are being encouraged to lay out a multi-year implementation plan to use these standards as a part of a larger effort to build their communities for science education.